scothew/s3management/lab3/README.md

 # Lab 3 - Storage Classes and Lifecycle Management

 ## Introduction
-This lab will take you through the process of viewing and setting storage classes on an object and setting up lifecycle policies
+This lab will take you through the process of viewing and setting storage classes on an object and setting up lifecycle policies.

 ## Storage Classes
 Each object in Amazon S3 has a storage class associated with it.
 For example, if you list all objects in the bucket, the console shows the storage class for all the objects in the list.